Private Tours Entirely Designed Around You

 Recommended to try: Classic pralines, Pavé de Bruxelles, and Bulle Blanche or Bulle Rose truffles (sparkling-wine ganache)

-Wittamer is the Belgian chocolate shop I rate highest in Brussels and my personal favourite.
-I can never believe how tourists overlook this place, so I always bring friends here when they visit.
-The house has been a supplier to the Belgian Royal Court since 2000, which is about as strong a signal of consistency as you can get.
+Wittamer is the Belgian chocolate shop I rate highest in Brussels and my personal favorite.
+The house has been offering chocolates in Brussels since 1910, and its Sablon location still feels calmer than the busiest shops around Grand Place.
+I can never believe how many visitors overlook it, so I usually bring friends here first when they want classic pralines made with care.
+Wittamer is also a supplier to the Belgian Royal Court, which says a lot about its consistency.

 Assorted pralines in Wittamer shop display in Brussels